Tillbridge Solar

 You can read more information about the DCO planning process on the PINS website here.

-We are planning to submit our full application to PINS in Q3 2023.
-We have been and will continue to work with communities and other stakeholders before this date to develop and refine our project in more detail.
-This will include a period of ‘statutory’ consultation, where we will formally publish our more developed proposals for you to comment on.
-This will follow the non-statutory consultation which has taken place and was aimed at engaging with key stakeholders at an early stage.
+We are planning to submit our full application to the Planning Inspectorate in 2024.
+We have been and will continue to work with communities and other stakeholders before this to develop and refine our Scheme in more detail.

 Opportunities for collaboration